trackzero/openai/README.md

 ### Image Analysis (middle button)

-This sample uses the `gpt-4o` model to generate a text description of an image passed in through the command line.
+This sample uses the `gpt-4o` model to generate a text description of an image submitted via the file dialog.
+You can continue asking questions about the same image until you reset the session with the intuitively labelled "Reset Session" button.

 ### Audio transcription (bottom button)